IPcaser/Iris-Prediction/README.md

 ## Files

-- `iris_prediction.py`: Main script containing the implementation of the KNN algorithm for iris prediction.
+- `KNN.py`: Main script containing the implementation of the KNN algorithm for iris prediction.
-- `iris.csv`: Dataset file containing the Iris data.
-- `requirements.txt`: File listing the required Python libraries and their versions.

 ## Getting Started